 Luckily, carbs tend to be an easy one for vegans to hit, considering a lot of plant-based meals are built around carb-rich foods such as beans, lentils and vegetables, while whole grains such as porridge oats, whole wheat bread and brown rice are also excellent sources.

-If you don’t want to force down too many beans just before a match, you can also try energy gels such as our Fuel90.
-This popular gel delivers fast energy with a dose of electrolytes to boost performance.
+If you don’t want to force down too many beans just before a match, you can also try energy gels such as our Fuel90® energy and electrolyte gel or Focus90® pre-match caffeinated energy gel.
+These popular gels deliver fast energy with a dose of electrolytes to boost performance.